 TikTok's millions of makeup hacks are equal parts weird and wonderful.
-Take the fake tan lip liner trick (genius and will make you ditch your lip pencil) or the lipstick contouring method (easy to achieve but very difficult to pull off).
+Take the fake tan lip liner trick, tape eyeliner hack or lube as makeup primer.
 Whether you purposely head to the app for makeup shortcuts or just happen to stumble across them as you scroll, many of them achieve viral status — and this month, purple blush has earned the spotlight.

 If you wear makeup, specifically blush, you might opt for a variation on pink, peach or coral depending on your skin tone.
 But TikTokers are making a case for bright purple, claiming that the shade looks a lot prettier and more natural than pink when blended into the skin.
-Two products in particular have gone viral: Fenty Beauty's Cheeks Out Freestyle Cream Blush in Drama Class, £19, and NudeStix Nudies Blush in Moodie Blu, £28, also a cream version.
+Two products, in particular, have gone viral: Fenty Beauty's Cheeks Out Freestyle Cream Blush in Drama Class, $33, and NudeStix Nudies Blush in Moodie Blu, $49, also a cream version.

 "Why is this not hyped up more in the beauty community?" asked TikToker @yashoras when trying out purple blush.
 "Isn't this cute?
 I think this is so cute!"
 TikTok beauty enthusiast @mireyarios also tried the NudeStix and Fenty blushes.
 "This looks so pretty.
 Check out how beautiful.
 I definitely think purple blush is underrated," she says.
 The comments suggest purple blush is about to blow up, too.
 "I feel like purple blush is probably going to be the next underrated trend," agreed one, while another commented: "I was expecting it to look like a bruise but it looks so pretty."